pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/WR-Route/README.md

 ## AGATHA SPLIT

 Use Super Potion
+> Elixer now if you have 0 Blizz or less than 4 EQ
-> If 32 hp or below, can skip heal to save 14 seconds
+> If 32 HP or below, can skip heal to save 14 seconds

 Agatha:
 - X Speed + EQ
 - Blizz + TB
 - EQ x3
-> if hazed and still have an extra x-item, X Speed or X-Special on Arbok with 25-60 HP or yolo
+> If Hazed and still have an extra X item, X Speed or X Special on Arbok with 25-60 HP or yolo

 ## LANCE SPLIT